freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 +++
-title = "Continuously Deploy Your Website using Github Webhooks" description = "Learn how to use Github Webhooks to update your website's source files after a repository push." date = 2023-03-10
+title = "Continuously Deploy your Website using Github Webhooks" description = "Learn how to use Github Webhooks to update your website's source files after a repository push." date = 2023-03-10
 +++